 What is wrong with Time Machine?

 Time Machine is an incredibly nice backup program, set it on and forget.
-That really is pretty amazing and it has done wonderful things for many people.
+That really is pretty amazing and it has been wonderful for many people.

-Unfortunately however it is not very suited for keeping good backups of your virtual machines.
+Unfortunately however, it is not very suitable for keeping correct backups of your virtual machines.

 Why is that you say?

 Well, there’s quite a list of things, bare with me for a bit.